Ubisoft more attractive for Vivendi as shares fall

-(Reuters) - A slide in Ubisoft's (UBIP.PA) shares on Wednesday has revived talk of a takeover by media giant Vivendi (VIV.PA), even though the video game company's founding Guillemot family has consistently rejected any possibility of such a deal.
+May 17 (Reuters) - A slide in Ubisoft's shares on Wednesday has revived talk of a takeover by media giant Vivendi , worrying the video game company's founding Guillemot family which has so far rejected any possibility of such a deal.

-The maker of the Assassin's Creed and South Park video game, which reported a record annual operating margin late on Tuesday but cut its mid-term sales target, reckons a sound financial performance is the best way to fend off any Vivendi offensive.
+The maker of the Assassin's Creed and South Park video game series fears poor results could weaken its defence strategy and make it easier for Vivendi to persuade investors to back a takeover, a source close to the company said.

-Ubisoft shares fell as much as 7.9 percent on Wednesday following its results.
-At the close, Ubisoft shares were 3.62 percent lower at 46.97 euros.

-"We are well aware that Bollore has been waiting for a stumbling block to step in," a source close to Vivendi said, referring to the media company's billionaire chairman Vincent Bollore.
+"We are well aware that Bollore has been waiting for a stumbling block to step in," the source said, referring to Vivendi's billionaire chairman Vincent Bollore.

 Vivendi first bought a stake in Ubisoft in 2015 and raised it in 2016, prompting the Guillemot family to court Canadian investors to fend off any hostile approach.
 By the end of last year Vivendi had boosted its holding to 25 percent.